TOP > About Chiro > About Chiropractic

 (World Federation of Chiropractic 2005)

-"WHO Guidelines on Basic Training and Safety in Chiropractic" was finally compiled in November, 2005.
-Firstly the English edition is published and after that French and Spanish editions followed by German, Korean and others.
-Japanese edition of this guideline will be available from mid June with the WHO approval of translation right.
+“WHO Guidelines on Basic Training and Safety in Chiropractic” was compiled in November, 2005.
+Firstly the English edition is published along with French and Spanish editions, followed by Chinese, Finnish, German, Indonesian, Italian, Portuguese and Turkish.
+Japanese edition of this guidelines document is available from mid June 2006 with the WHO approval of translation right.